 A poignant takeaway from our conversation is that the cloud is “real.”
-In fact, according to BDO’s 2021 Healthcare Digital Transformation Survey, 78% of health care organizations have incorporated cloud computing into their operations, and another 20% plan on investing in the cloud.
+In fact, according to BDO’s 2023 Healthcare Digital Transformation Survey, 78% of healthcare organizations have incorporated cloud computing into their operations, and another 20% plan on investing in the cloud.

 The availability and scalability of cloud storage have the potential to be a game-changer for research and development centered on raw data.
 Perhaps one of the most revolutionary innovations discussed at SIIM21 as a result of leveraging this raw data is direct-to-consumer AI for medical use.

 Consumerism in healthcare has jumped to the forefront of industry leaders’ minds, especially as we continue to see venture capitalists and big tech enter the healthcare economy.
 This focus is reinforced by the increasing role consumers are playing in their health care.